SAS Membership Benefits

 Junior leadership and mid-career to senior professional opportunities

 The SAS Student Ambassador Program offers student members the opportunity to get involved inpromoting archaeological science and build leadership skills.
-The Inter-Organization Delegate Program seeks to leverage the communication skills and well-developed networks of mid-career and senior members to promote mutually beneficial relations with other institutions through leadership roles.
+The Inter-Organization Delegate Program seeks to leverage the communication skills and well-developed networks of mid-career and senior professionals to promote mutually beneficial relations with other institutions and develop partner programming that adds value to SAS membership.